-Promoting equity in HIV/AIDS care
+Promoting equity in HIV/AIDS care in the Southeastern U.S.

 HIV Care Connect

-HIV Care Connect has several goals:
+HIV Care Connect had several goals:

 • Improve linkage to and retention in high-quality HIV care for populations most affected by HIV